This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

-- Your caregiver may put drops in your eye to dilate your pupil (make it bigger).
-This makes it easier for caregivers to put in the IOL without damaging your eye.
+- Your healthcare provider may put drops in your eye to dilate your pupil (make it bigger).
+This makes it easier for healthcare providers to put in the IOL without damaging your eye.

 WHAT WILL HAPPEN: